ipleiria-ciic/loot-ar/README.md

 ## Citation

-If you use any part of the code in this repository, please cite the following paper:
+If you use any piece of the code available in this repository, please cite the following paper:

 ```bibtex
 @InProceedings{10.1007/978-3-031-81713-7_13,